Differences and Discrepancies in the Old Testament

 Insects Do Not Have Four Legs.

-It is a reasonable assertion that the ancient Israelites were no less capable of counting legs, than we are, so why would Moses use the expression "on all fours" in relation to insects?
+It is a reasonable assertion that the ancient Israelites were quite capable of counting legs so why would Moses use the expression "on all fours" in relation to insects?

 Perhaps for the same reason we use the word "centipede", which is derived from the Latin prefix centi (hundred), and pes (foot), and "millipede" formed from the Latin mille (thousand) and pes (foot).
 Despite the name, centipedes can have from under 20 to over 300 legs, and no known millipede has 1,000 legs.